Dissection

 Opt-in Policy

-For a look at more technology advances, have a look at TED talk on a virtual dissection table and this BBC article highlighting an app to help prepare surgeons and medical staff.
+For more information on technological advances, have a look at the TED talk on a virtual dissection table and this BBC article that highlights an app that helps prepare surgeons and medical staff.